GlobalFishingWatch/globalfishingwatch.github.io/anchorages.md

 This database is a work in progress and we actively request user involvement as we seek to refine this open-source resource.

 The first means of involvement is identifying those anchorages that remain incorrectly named through the above naming scheme, despite our best efforts.
-To contribute, please clone the public [GitHub repo](https://github.com/GlobalFishingWatch/anchorages_pipeline), and update the `anchorage_overrides.csv` file.
+To contribute, please fork the public [GitHub repo](https://github.com/GlobalFishingWatch/anchorages_pipeline) and create an additional overrides file (similar to the existing `anchorage_overrides.csv`) with your updates.
 All we need is the following information.

 1. The iso3 country code for the country where the anchorage is located,
 2. Your suggested label (the broader port the anchorage is within),